Published on April 13, 2018 by Ambadas Yemul

 Until 1997, ABS were limited to traditional collaterals such as home equity, credit card receivables, student loans, and aircraft and equipment leases.
-ABS market makers have always been hunting for new types of assets with high-yield potential.
+Asset Backed Securitization market makers have always been hunting for new types of assets with high-yield potential.
 Nobody would have thought that even intangible assets, including royalties and intellectual properties, could be used as collateral for ABS.
 The first issuance of bonds backed by future royalty payments concerned all pre-1990 songs of David Bowie (named Bowie Bonds), which soon became very popular among investors, especially insurance companies, which bought these bonds and held them until maturity (lasting 10 years).
-The total size of the issuance, rated Aaa by Acuity Knowledge Partners, was USD55m.
+The total size of the issuance, rated Aaa by Moody's Analytics, was USD55m.

 In 2012, Global Tower Partners – a subsidiary of Sydney-based investment bank Macquarie – issued its first ABS, backed by Cell Towers.
 Soon after, other players (such as American Tower Corporation and SBA Tower Trust) started issuing Cell Tower-backed securities.
 These, too, became popular.

 Encouraged by the overwhelming response to nontraditional or unconventional ABS, Solar City – a subsidiary of Tesla Motors – introduced a new product in 2014, called Solar ABS.
 Solar projects are assets providing a relatively stable income over their life.
 In 2017, the combined ABS solar loans, leases, and power purchase agreements crossed USD1bn.